Vote early − vote by mail − or vote on Election Day!

 For more local voter and election information and your region's Voters Guide visit your local League of Women Voters website

-County elections addresses and fax numbers are available at www.VoteTexas.gov or at www.VOTE411.org.
+County elections addresses and fax numbers are available at www.VoteTexas.gov or at VOTE411.org input your address and find where to vote>.
 Voting places are also listed in most newspapers.
 If you report to the incorrect polling place, you will be redirected to the correct site or offered a provisional ballot.
 You can vote by provisional ballot, but if it is determined that you are not registered in the precinct where you vote, your ballot will not be counted by Texas law.
 More information on provisional voting appears on the Texas Secretary of State website http://www.VoteTexas.gov.

 Governor Ann Richards (1991-1994) has fun!

 Miriam Amanda Wallace "Ma" Ferguson, the first female Governor of Texas in 1925, not so much fun.